chipshorter/chipshorter.github.io/_posts/2016-10-21-RPGII-nostalgia.md

 ---
 layout: post
-title: RPG/II nostalgia with Java
+title: RPG II nostalgia with Java
 ---
 Way back at the beginning of my career, the first system I was introduced to was an [IBM System/3][1] and the programming language of choice was [RPG II][2].
 RPG is short for for Report Program Generator, and that was it was all about initially - reading in a stack of punched cards as input and producing some sort of printed report.
 By the time I came to use it, input usually came from magnetic media of some kind, but the program flow was driven by the same built-in cycle.
 In latter years, the language evolved somewhat beyond it's original purpose.
 In latter years, the language evolved somewhat beyond it's original purpose.